 Now that technology has made it easier than ever to telecommute, companies are relying more and more on teams of remote employees.
 However, these long-distance workers can pose unique challenges for the managers who supervise them.
-Without the traditional trappings of an office, coffee breaks, and face-to-face communication, managers need to find new ways to coach and connect.
+Without the traditional trappings of an office, coffee breaks, and face-to-face communication, managers need to find new ways to coach, connect, and manage from a distance.
 Here are three best-practice tips that are proving successful in managing remote teams:

 1. Focus on outcomes

 Are you accustomed to judging your employees’ productivity according to whether they show up on time and look like they’re busy?
-If so, managing a team of people you can’t see will force you to find other evaluation methods and rely more on employee accountability.
+If so, managing a remote team from a distance that you can’t see in-person will force you to find other evaluation methods and rely more on employee accountability.
 Sara Sutton Fell, CEO of FlexJobs, points out that, “It’s much harder to fake productivity when you work remotely, as long as managers are focusing on goals and outcomes for their employees and teams.”
 She notes that successful managers set “granular tasks,” with weekly and possibly even daily milestones.
 If your employee is hitting all their productivity marks, you don’t need to worry about how many hours they’re actually at their desk, or whether they take a break to move their laundry.

 2. Encourage multi-function communication